keithbuhler/dissertation-story/bookshelf/6 scraps -- two senses of  'natural' ..md

 # two senses of  'natural'

 Sometimes people use the word 'natural' in a restricted sense to mean 'not too different or distant from entities we perceive with our senses or study in the hard sciences.'
 This sense is *restricted* and *dualistic* in that it separates the natural from the 'non-natural', which becomes a catch-all term for anything different or distant from the sensory or empirical.
-Other times, people use the word 'natural' in an unrestricted sense to mean 'anything real', regardless of how abstract or odd.
+Other times, people use the word 'natural' in an unrestricted sense to mean 'anything real', regardless of how different or distant it seems from the empirical.
 This sense is *monistic* in that *anything* that is ultimately counted as real, such as natural laws or mathematical entities earns the designation of being natural.

 Each concept has its defenders, and each has its theoretical attractions and costs.
 Nevertheless, one must *choose*.
 McDowell, instead, defends the restricted, dualistic view of nature while insisting that his concept of nature is the unrestricted, monistic one.
 The result is incoherence.

 McDowell's concept of science is too restrictive; although he disputes the "philistine scientism" of his opponents, he seems to me to endorse a lighter version of scientism that falls under the same criticisms.
 He is a scientific realist on one page and anti-realist on another.
 A third problem is that, even by McDowell's lights, there *do* seem to be primary qualities of nature such as "danger" and "safe" that are relational and actionable like moral qualities such as good and bad.